 Why this matters for data

 COLA Cloud is a data product.
-We serve 2.9 million product records with label images, barcodes, OCR, and AI-powered classification.
-But data without context is just numbers in a table.
+The full dataset covers 2.9 million product records with label images, barcodes, OCR, and AI-powered classification.
+But data without context is just values in a table.

 When a product is classified as "distilled spirits, specialty" with a type code of 641 — what does that mean?
 When a COLA application requires formula approval — why?
 When a label lists an appellation of origin — what are the rules governing that claim?
 The answers are in the regulations.